 Most anything decent at a garage sale will be gone before 10 am, if not earlier.
 There will be others out there looking to resell items so it will be important to beat them to it.
 You may also be able to catch sellers the night before setting up their garage sale.
 Getting there the night before or too early in the morning can be disrespectful, so I tend to wait until the official starting time to show up.
 More aggressive garage sale veterans may disagree with my thoughts on not showing up before the official starting time.

 Shipping can be a huge pain if you run a smaller operation.
-Now days I tend to focus on purchasing items that can fit into an large yellow envelope.
-For example, DVDs and Video Games are easy to prepare and ship.
+Nowadays, I tend to focus on purchasing items that can fit into a large yellow envelope.
+For example, DVDs and video games are easy to prepare and ship.
 Don’t get me wrong, if I come across a larger item where the potential profit margin is significant, I will buy it.
 However, the margin has to be worth it to go through the extra hassle of shipping a larger item.
-Many eBay vendors are moving to free shipping, so it will be important to keep shipping and packaging costs to a minimum.
+Many eBay vendors offer free shipping, so it is important to keep shipping and packaging costs to a minimum.
 Items such as DVDs and video games are usually light enough to be shipped first class and you can package them in a basic bubble wrap envelope that can be bought in bulk.